 The advancement of ICE gave a new technology core to innovators to replace the steam engine used in ships and railways.
 Hence, diesel engines started to take over steam engines.
 Consequentially, railways and ships started getting faster, less polluting, and more reliable.
 Besides, Wright Brothers’ flying machine, developed during 1904-1905, needed propulsion.
 Certainly, a steam engine or horse was not a preferred option for propelling a flying machine.
 The ICE and electric motor played a vital role in taking off this idea.

 Automation and mass production

-Geographic distribution of industrialisation
+Geographic distribution of industrialization

 By 1900, the leader in industrial production was Britain with 24% of the world total, followed by the US (19%), Germany (13%), Russia (9%), and France (7%).
 Europe together accounted for 62%.
 However, the dawn of the second industrial revolution showed a clear uprising of the USA.
-Particularly, this due to the fact that by the end of the 19th century, the USA started showing its leadership in key technology cores unfolding the second industrial revolution.
+Particularly, this is due to the fact that by the end of the 19th century, the USA started showing its leadership in key technology cores unfolding the second industrial revolution.
 Besides, during the 2nd industrial revolution, the global GDP grew fivefold from $1.92 trillion in 1870 to $10.25 trillion in 1952.